Azure-Samples/media-services-v3-dotnet/VideoEncoding/Encoding_H264/README.md

 Use [sample.env](../../sample.env) as a template for the .env file to be created.
 The .env file must be placed at the root of the sample (same location than sample.env).
 Connect to the Azure portal with your browser and go to your media services account / API access to get the .ENV data to store to the .env file.

+If using the .env settings file in the root of the solution instead, you need to fill out the information for these environment variables.

+  #### Event Hub settings to listen to Event Grid subscription
+  EVENTHUBCONNECTIONSTRING=""
+  EVENTHUBNAME=""
+  EVENTCONSUMERGROUP=""

+  #### Azure Storage Account settings
+  STORAGECONTAINERNAME=""
+  STORAGEACCOUNTNAME=""
+  STORAGEACCOUNTKEY=""
+  STORAGECONNECTIONSTRING=""

 ### Optional - Use Event Grid instead of polling (recommended for production code)